 The City of Signal Hill is under the jurisdiction of the L.A.
 County Department of Health (LACDPH).
-The information below is provided as a courtesy to assist you in using State, County and other resources to receive your vaccine and/or learn more about getting the vaccine.
+The information below is provided as a courtesy to assist you in using State, County and other resources to receive your COVID-19 vaccine and/or learn more about getting the vaccine.
 See this FAQ for Vaccines from LACDPH (PDF) and learn more about the vaccines from the CDC.
 Also see here and below for information about third/booster doses.
 It remains critical that everyone 12 years old and older get vaccinated, and that people who receive Pfizer or Moderna vaccines get both doses.
 Nearly all cases of severe disease, hospitalization and death from COVID-19 continue to occur among those not yet fully vaccinated.

-Health officials are working with multiple providers and partners to offer opportunities for vaccination.
 Signal Hill residents may receive a vaccine through L.A.
 County, the City of Long Beach, a local pharmacy, health care provider, or clinic.
 Those scheduling their second, third or booster dose of the COVID-19 vaccine must bring the vaccination record card given to them with their first dose.
 Please use all available methods to find a vaccination location and time that fits your needs:

 Appointments may also be available at the following:

 If you are having transportation difficulties, Uber and Lyft rideshare apps are offering free roundtrip rides to some vaccination sites within their apps.
 If you need help scheduling a ride or if you want to get your vaccination at a site not listed in the app, you can reach out to the L.A.
 County Public Health call center at 833-540-0473 and you will be connected to free transportation.

 According to the CDC, people are considered fully vaccinated for COVID-19 at least 2 weeks after they have received the second dose in a 2-dose series (Pfizer-BioNTech or Moderna), or at least 2 weeks after they have received a single-dose vaccine (Johnson and Johnson/Janssen).
 All available vaccines offer strong protection against severe illlness, hospitalization and death.
-Infections may happen in a very small proportion of people who are fully vaccinated, even with the Delta variant.
-However, evidence suggests that fully vaccinated people who do become infected with the Delta variant can spread the virus to others.
+Infections may happen in a very small proportion of people who are fully vaccinated.
 Please continue to take precautions: